 That doesn’t mean, however, that you have to live with a sleepless, overtired child in your home.
 There ARE steps you can take to help your FOMO child lengthen his naps and sleep longer at night:

 - Be consistent and persistent.
 FOMO children thrive with consistency (as do so many others!), so be sure to keep sleep and feeding schedules as consistent as you can.
 Even if your baby isn’t ready for a clock-based schedule, you can still work towards consistent sleep/feeding cycles.
 Additionally, you’ll need to be persistent with your child’s sleep.
 FOMO children are themselves very persistent when it comes to resisting sleep, so you’ll have to “out-persistent” your persistent child in this arena.

-- Sleep coach, but be ready for it to take awhile (and for some fussing to be involved).
-If your baby’s sleep-fighting has reached the point that you’re both exhausted, then it may be time to take action and sleep coach.
+- Sleep coach, but be ready for it to take a while (and for some fussing to be involved).
+If your baby’s sleep-fighting has reached the point that you’re both exhausted, take action and sleep coach.
 Sleep coaching is a great way to help your baby learn healthy sleep habits!
-Just be advised that sleep coaching may take longer if your baby suffers from FOMO; what takes other parents two weeks may take you four (or maybe even six).
+Just be advised that sleep coaching may take longer if your baby suffers from FOMO.
+What takes other parents two weeks may take you four (or maybe even six).
 Additionally, keep in mind that your FOMO baby’s persistent nature means that there will likely be at least a little bit of fussing involved with sleep coaching.